pearlchen/getting-started-guides/ethernet_over_usb/windows.md

 **Are you using the device mode micro-USB cable?**

 In order to use Ethernet over USB, your Intel® Edison must have the microswitch set to device mode and the appropriate micro-USB cable plugged in.
-Refer to [Connecting Cables → Device mode micro-USB cable](../assembly/arduino_expansion_board/connecting_cables.md#device-mode-micro-usb-cable) for full assembly instructions.
+Refer to [Device mode micro-USB cable](../assembly/arduino_expansion_board/details-device_mode_cable.md) for full assembly instructions.

 ---